LaLaWORLDS/my-first-collaborative-web-project/README.md

 #### Part 1 - Assigning an origin-owner
 1. Assign one person to _fork_ the original repository.
 This will be the _origin-owner_.
-2. The _origin owner_ should add each of the group-members as a _contributor_ to the project.
+2. The _origin-owner_ should add each of the group-members as a _contributor_ to the project.
+3. Each group-member should then _clone_ the project from their _origin-owner_

 #### Part 2 - Pushing your first change